-The injured party need not give notice to the guilty party of the petition for merger or the taking of depositions unless the injured party intends to raise new matters.
-If the guilty party initiates the merger, 10 days notice should be given to the injured party.
+- The court should find that no reconciliation is probable and the parties must have lived separate and apart without interruption and without cohabitation since the bed and board divorce was granted. - The injured party need not give notice to the guilty party of the petition for merger or the taking of depositions unless the injured party intends to raise new matters.
+If the guilty party initiates the merger, 10 days' notice should be given to the injured party.

 Sometimes the court is not asked to merge the bed and board divorce with the final divorce decree because the parties do not feel the need to press the bed and board ground for divorce.
-In some cases, the parties may reach an agreement resolving issues to avoid expenses, time and aggravation of presenting evidence in support of the original claim for the bed and board divorce.
+In some cases, the parties may reach an agreement resolving issues to avoid expenses, time, and aggravation of presenting evidence in support of the original claim for the bed and board divorce.

 If the required separation has taken place and there is no possibility of reconciliation, the court may enter a final decree without having entered a decree of divorce from bed and board.
-The moving party will need to offer evidence in support of he allegations contained in both the complaint and in this motion.
+The moving party will need to offer evidence in support of the allegations contained in both the complaint and in this motion.
 The plaintiff may offer evidence in support of the continuous and uninterrupted separation alleged in this motion.